Free Shipping on All U.S. Orders thru 6/22 to Celebrate Our NEW Cocobrush!

 You know that charming scene from “The Lady and the Tramp,” where the dogs share spaghetti?
 The pooches end up exchanging smooches.
 But here’s one problem when humans try to recreate that sweet scene: garlic breath!
-Couples often head to Italian restaurants for a little romantic Valentine’s Day dinner, only to find themselves reaching for mega-powered mints afterward.
+Couples often head to Italian restaurants for a little romantic Valentine’s Day dinner (perhaps bundled up at an outside table for this pandemic year), only to find themselves reaching for mega-powered mints afterward.
 That’s because garlic and onions contain stinky sulfur compounds that combine with gas-emitting bacteria to create a hurricane of halitosis, a.k.a. “bad breath.”

 You don’t have to give up garlic bread to have kissably sweet breath.
 It’s possible to pair your more smelly eats with other foods that have a freshening effect.
 We’ll list a few below, but first, a putrid primer on bad breath and how to keep it in check:

 Try sniffing your floss after you use it — if you dare.
 Like most people, you might get a not-so-pleasant whiff of rotten eggs and spoiled cabbage.
 Just lovely.
 These unsexy scents come from gas-emitting bacteria that release stinky compounds — such as hydrogen sulfide and methyl mercaptan — that cause bad breath.

 According to Scientific American, “... scientists have detected around 150 molecular components of human exhalations, many of them putrid.
 Dimethyl sulfide (think rotten seaweed) and the tellingly named cadaverine, putrescine, and skatole are just a few such pungent molecules.”
 Malodorous molecule–producing bacteria throw raucous raves in the gaps between gums and teeth and in the crevices of the tongue.